A Look At Beauty Education Jobs

 Those who complete cosmetology instructor programs have a wide range of job opportunities.
-Some instructors teach at dedicated beauty colleges, while other are employed by community colleges or technical schools.
-Some teach new students, while others focus only on teaching continuing education classes.
+Some instructors teach at dedicated beauty colleges, while others are employed by community colleges or technical schools.
+Some teach new students, while others focus only on teaching continuing education classes or advanced cosmetology.

 Many teach only part time, maintaining their own clients in their own salons during the hours they are not teaching.
 This is especially true of instructors who teach only specific methods and techniques, instead of being general instructors.

 If there is a specialization of cosmetology that you have mastered in your years of practice, that skill might be something that you would want to pass on to the next generation of stylists.
 Courses commonly taught by specialists include coloring and specific cutting and finishing techniques.